huggingface/huggingface_hub/docs/hub/searching-the-hub.md

 >>> api = HfApi()
 ```

-This class let's you perform a variety of operations that interact with the raw HuggingFace Hub API.
+This class let's you perform a variety of operations that interact with the raw Hub API.
 We'll be focusing on two specific funtions:
 - `list_models`
 - `list_datasets`